Frequently Asked Questions

 HOW DO I REDUCE THE AMOUNT OF MY FEDERAL STAFFORD LOAN OR CANCEL THE ENTIRE LOAN?

-Students may cancel all or a portion of the loan within 14 days after the date the school has sent notification that the loan funds have been credited to the student's account.
-Contact the Office of Financial Aid to cancel or reduce the loan, or you can download the Loan Change Form and return it to the Office of Financial Aid, or submit a Loan Change Form online (both are available online through our Financial Aid Forms under Quick Links to the left).
+Students may cancel all or a portion of the loan by submitting a loan change form.
+Contact the Office of Financial Aid to cancel or reduce the loan.
+You can also submit the Loan Change Form and return it to the Office of Financial Aid, or submit a Loan Change Form online (both are available online through our Financial Aid Forms under Quick Links to the left).

-For the Federal Stafford Loan, by federal law, the lender is permitted to withhold up to 0.5% in origination fees.
-If the credited amount of your Federal Stafford Loan is less than the awarded amount it is due to one or both of these fees being withheld.
+For the Federal Stafford Loan, by federal law, the lender is permitted to withhold origination fees.
+If the credited amount of your Federal Stafford Loan is less than the awarded amount it is due these fees being withheld.

-For the Federal PLUS loan, by federal law, the lender and/or servicer are permitted to withhold up to 3.0% in fees from the loan.
+For the Federal PLUS loan, by federal law, the lender and/or servicer are permitted to withhold origination fees from the loan.
 The disbursed amount (the amount credited towards the student's account) may be less than the awarded amount due to the fees being withheld.

 Please note, for both the Federal Stafford Loan and Federal PLUS loan, the amount you are required to pay back is the awarded amount (not the disbursed amount), plus interest, if applicable.